laravel/docs/authentication.md

 #### Authenticate A User Instance

 If you need to log an existing user instance into your application, you may call the `login` method with the user instance.
 The given object must be an implementation of the `Illuminate\Contracts\Auth\Authenticatable` [contract](/docs/{{version}}/contracts).
-The `App\User` model included with Laravel already implements this interface:
+The `App\Models\User` model included with Laravel already implements this interface:

     Auth::login($user);